Château Smith Haut Lafitte Pessac-Léognan rouge 2019 - Grand Cru Classé

 Wine rated (2022 guide) 98/100

-An opulent nose that draws you in irresistibly, with notes of dark chocolate ganache, cherry, Ente plum, and elderberry.
+An opulent nose that draws you in irresistibly, with notes of dark chocolate ganache, cherry, Ente plum, and elderflower.
 A breathtaking palate of black fruits, silky and velvety, feline and smooth, that makes you want to curl up in an armchair by the fire.
-Its immense body and tannins as fine as ribbon give it unparalleled presence and brilliance, while the finish is long and languid.
+Immense body and tannins as fine as a ribbon give it unparalleled presence and brilliance, while the finish is long and lingering.

 Yves Beck